celery/celery/docs/userguide/tasks.rst

     and the actual delay value will be a random number between zero and that maximum.
 By default, this option is set to ``True``.

+.. versionadded:: 5.2.4

+.. attribute:: Task.dont_autoretry_for

+    A list/tuple of exception classes.
+These exceptions won't be autoretried.
+	This allows to exclude some exceptions that match `autoretry_for
+	<Task.autoretry_for>`:attr: but for which you don't want a retry.

 .. _task-options:

 List of Options